Car Insurance Rates after an Accident

 The risks of not making a claim

 Drivers who do not want their car insurance rates to increase may consider not making a claim after a car crash, especially if damage is minimal and there are no other vehicles involved.
-There is a risk if you don't report an accident when another driver is involved.
+Remember that even if you don’t file a claim, you can still file a police report for the crash.
+There is a risk if you don’t report an accident when another driver is involved.
 The other driver may decide much later to sue for damages or medical injuries.
-Without a claim or police report, gathering evidence will be delayed, if not impossible.
-Some insurance companies may choose not to honor the claim at all.
+Without a claim—even if a police report exists — gathering evidence could be delayed, if not impossible to complete.
+Many policies include provisions that require timely notice of a claim, and if those conditions are not met, some insurance companies may choose not to cover the claim at all.

-Many insurance companies provide discounts on auto insurance policies for safe driving or remaining accident free.
+Many insurance companies provide discounts on auto insurance policies for safe driving.
 Those involved in car accidents may lose one or more discounts, no matter who is at fault.
-While losing discounts technically is not considered an increase to a car insurance rate, the result often appears the same since the insurance premium you pay is higher.
+While the loss of a discount isn’t considered a surcharge to the policy, the result often appears the same since the insurance premium you pay is higher.